caramortati/C2-Beaconing-Wireshark/README.md

 Wireshark Foundation. (n.d.).
 Wireshark user guide. https://www.wireshark.org/docs/wsug_html_chunked/​

-###  AI Assistance Disclosure
+### AI Usage Disclosure Statement

-This project was supported by AI-assisted tools for formatting, structure and explanation.
-All technical analysis and conclusions were independently validated.
+ChatGPT (OpenAI) was used to assist with wording, structure, and refinement of explanations.
+All technical analysis, methodology, and findings were independently validated.

 ​